Pittock Mansion

 Do I need to reserve tickets in advance?

-The mansion is characterized by its impressive architecture and 23 art- and antique-filled rooms, where you can learn about the fascinating success story of early Portland moguls Henry and Georgiana Pittock, instrumental in the city’s development.
+The mansion is characterized by its impressive architecture and 23 art- and antique-filled rooms, where you can learn about the fascinating success story of early Portland moguls Henry and Georgiana Pittock, who were instrumental in the city’s development.

 Experience Portland's History